jonrau1/ElectricEye/add-ons/electriceye-response/README.md

 ## Prerequisites
 - ElectricEye-Response must be deployed to the account your Security Hub Master is located
 - For using StackSets you must have the required [execution roles](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacksets-prereqs.html) configured
-- AWS Config and the PCI-DSS / CIS security standards enabled in your member accounts (ElectricEye-Response will work anyway)
+- AWS Config and the PCI-DSS / CIS security standards enabled in your member accounts (ElectricEye-Response will work without these turned on)

 ## Setting Up
 These steps are split across their relevant sections.
 All CLI commands are executed from an Ubuntu 18.04LTS [Cloud9 IDE](https://aws.amazon.com/cloud9/details/), modify them to fit your OS.